 - Search for the hashtag #CRITTERDROP to filter for critterdrop-related updates.
 I’m sure a lot of you will be following lots of other people/organizations on various social media venues during Comic-Con, so hopefully the tag will help sort things out.

 - Set up a twitter mobile alert on your phone!
 This isn’t required, but it’ll help!
 This way your phone will buzz every time I make a post on twitter, so you won’t miss a single drop!
 You might end up with your phone buzzing like crazy if I’m geeking out over something, but otherwise I’ll try to keep it tame.
 Instructions on how to set this up can be found here.

 - If a clue involves you giving a password/passphrase to an individual, you need to say it directly to the person in question.
 Finding the general location and shouting the password/passphrase into a crowd will not work.

 - If you find a critter, let me know that you found it!
 Please, please, PLEASE check in if you find a critter.
 Each one is tagged with a card with my contact info.
 I just ask for two things if you find one: 1) Send me a photo of your new friend, and 2) Let me know where the critter’s new home will be so I can add it to my map!
 I do this knowing that there’s a potential that anyone could swipe the critter and never get back to me on it, but it doesn’t make it any less disheartening when one goes missing.

 - Critters will be dropped one at a time.
-No pairs/groups of critters.
+No “bulk drops” in one location.